 An immediate denture is best used as a temporary appliance until a conventional denture can be made after all of the gum and bone healing is complete.

 Preparing for Denture Implants

-Like with any dental implant, preparation for denture implants will involve a complete exam along with 3D imaging of your mouth structure to create accurate models for the insertion of your implant.
+Like with any dental implant, preparation for denture implants in Warnambool will involve a complete exam along with 3D imaging of your mouth structure to create accurate models for the insertion of your implant.